-We entered into a letter agreement and an employment contract with Mr. Sechrist, both effective November 1, 2014, in connection with his international assignment.
-The letter agreement sets forth the terms of employment and the employment contract provides additional provisions required by Swiss law.
-The letter agreement is effective during the term of Mr. Sechrist's international assignment, which is no longer than three years, or October 31, 2017.
-Either party can terminate the agreement at any time, subject to the statutory notice requirement applicable to employers in Switzerland, and generally provides that Mr. Sechrist may not compete with our business or solicit any of our employees for at least one year following termination of his employment.
+We entered into an employment agreement with Mr. Aschke, effective December 21, 2015, in connection with his assignment in Switzerland.
+The employment agreement sets forth the terms of employment and provides provisions required by Swiss law.
+Either party can terminate the agreement at any time, subject to the statutory notice requirement applicable to employers in Switzerland, and generally provides that Mr. Aschke may not compete with our business or solicit any of our employees for at least one year following termination of his employment.